 revised June 2017

 E-Cadherin (4A2) Mouse mAb (Alexa Fluor® 647 Conjugate) recognizes endogenous levels of total E-cadherin protein.
-This antibody does not cross-react with other cadherin proteins.Species Reactivity: Human, Mouse, Rat
+This antibody does not cross-react with other cadherin proteins.Species Reactivity:

 Monoclonal antibody is produced by immunizing animals with recombinant protein specific to human E-cadherin protein.

 Cadherins are a superfamily of transmembrane glycoproteins that contain cadherin repeats of approximately 100 residues in their extracellular domain.
 Cadherins mediate calcium-dependent cell-cell adhesion and play critical roles in normal tissue development (1).
 The classic cadherin subfamily includes N-, P-, R-, B-, and E-cadherins, as well as about ten other members that are found in adherens junctions, a cellular structure near the apical surface of polarized epithelial cells.
 The cytoplasmic domain of classical cadherins interacts with β-catenin, γ-catenin (also called plakoglobin), and p120 catenin. β-catenin and γ-catenin associate with α-catenin, which links the cadherin-catenin complex to the actin cytoskeleton (1,2).
 While β- and γ-catenin play structural roles in the junctional complex, p120 regulates cadherin adhesive activity and trafficking (1-4).
 Investigators consider E-cadherin an active suppressor of invasion and growth of many epithelial cancers (1-3).
-Research studies indicate that cancer cells have up-regulated N-cadherin in addition to loss of E-cadherin.
-This change in cadherin expression is called the "cadherin switch".
+Research studies indicate that cancer cells have upregulated N-cadherin in addition to loss of E-cadherin.
+This change in cadherin expression is called the "cadherin switch."
 N-cadherin cooperates with the FGF receptor, leading to overexpression of MMP-9 and cellular invasion (3).
 Research studies have shown that in endothelial cells, VE-cadherin signaling, expression, and localization correlate with vascular permeability and tumor angiogenesis (5,6).
 Investigators have also demonstrated that expression of P-cadherin, which is normally present in epithelial cells, is also altered in ovarian and other human cancers (7,8).

-For Research Use Only.
-Not For Use In Diagnostic Procedures.
-Cell Signaling Technology is a trademark of Cell Signaling Technology, Inc. XP is a registered trademark of Cell Signaling Technology, Inc. Alexa Fluor is a registered trademark of Life Technologies Corporation.
-The Alexa Fluor dye conjugates in this product are sold under license from Life Technologies Corporation, for research use only excluding use in combination with DNA microarrays and high content screening (HCS).
 This product is provided under an intellectual property license from Life Technologies Corporation.
-The transfer of this product is contingent on the buyer using the purchased product solely in research, including use with HCS or other automated imaging applications but excluding use in combination with DNA microarrays.
-The buyer must not sell or otherwise transfer this product or its components for (a) diagnostic, therapeutic or prophylactic purposes; (b) testing, analysis or screening services, or information in return for compensation on a per-test basis; (c) manufacturing or quality assurance or quality control, or (d) resale, whether or not resold for use in research.
+The transfer of this product is conditioned on the buyer using the purchased product solely in research conducted by the buyer, excluding contract research or any fee for service research, and the buyer must not (1) use this product or its components for (a) diagnostic, therapeutic or prophylactic purposes; (b) testing, analysis or screening services, or information in return for compensation on a per-test basis; or (c) manufacturing or quality assurance or quality control, and/or (2) sell or transfer this product or its components for resale, whether or not resold for use in research.
 For information on purchasing a license to this product for purposes other than as described above, contact Life Technologies Corporation, 5791 Van Allen Way, Carlsbad, CA 92008 USA or firstname.lastname@example.org.